shichao-an/blog-source/2015/12/13/personal_hotspot_backup_plan.rst

 By default, the iPhone Hotspot's gateway address is 172.20.10.1, which is why it is in the script.

+**UPDATE: February 24, 2016**

+Turning on/off WiFi and connecting to the hotspot is automated in the scripts.
+Thus, there is no need to manually connect to the hotspot.

+I also created another script `sbcsucks.sh <https://gist.github.com/shichao-an/dee61d0ac7d9134e3e5c#file-sbcsucks-sh>`_ that tests whether the ISP is stable.
+When the ISP is stable with no significant packet loss, the script, which is running on a separate local machine, will send a notification to ASC-MBP.
+This script can be run in the background using such tools as GNU Screen.

 .. author:: default
 .. categories:: none
 .. tags:: OS X,Network